xbeat/Machine-Learning/README.md

 Introduction to Gradient Descent

 Gradient descent is a fundamental optimization algorithm in machine learning and deep learning.
 It's used to minimize a cost function by iteratively moving in the direction of steepest descent.
 This method is crucial for training various models, including neural networks.

+## Common Feature Scaling Techniques in Python

+Introduction to Feature Scaling

+Feature scaling is a crucial preprocessing step in machine learning.
+It involves transforming numeric variables to a standard scale, ensuring that all features contribute equally to the model.
+This process is particularly important when dealing with features of different magnitudes or units.

 ## TanH Function in Machine Learning with Python